hgroman/scrapersky-backend/workflow/Work_Order_Process.md

 ## 2. Overview

 A Work Order is a formal directive to perform a specific set of tasks to achieve a defined goal.
 It serves as a central reference point for a unit of work.
-The lifecycle of a WO is tightly integrated with the project's other management tools: `tasks.yml`, the `journal/` directory (and `journal_index.yml`), and `Handoff/` documents.
+The lifecycle of a WO is tightly integrated with the project's other management tools: **DART MCP** (for task and document management), and `Handoff/` documents.
+While local journal files may still be used for very detailed, temporary, or complex notes, the primary and authoritative record for all work progress and completion is now a **DART Document Journal Entry**.
+A key aspect of our workflow is the continuous identification and documentation of reusable patterns, as detailed in Section 9.

 ## 3. Personas and Responsibilities